larsonjj/generator-yeogurt/README.md

 client/styles/_mystyle.scss
 ```

-## Static Site and Backbone Sub-generators
+## Static/Server Site and Backbone Sub-generators
 ***Note: (The following sub-generator cannot be used with React applications)***

 ### Template
-> IMPORTANT: This sub-generator is unique in that it's behavior differs depending on if you have generated a Static Site or a Backbone application.
+> IMPORTANT: This sub-generator is unique in that it's behavior differs depending on if you have generated a Static/Server Site or a Backbone application.

-##### For Static Sites
+##### For Static/Server Sites
 Creates a jade file in the `client` folder (or `server` folder if using an Express server).

 Examples: